 |Copyright © Nucleus Medical Media, Inc.|

-Reasons for ProcedureThe doctor may recommend a bone graft to:
+Reasons for ProcedureA bone graft may be done to:

 - Treat a fracture that is not healing